zowe/docs-site/docs/troubleshoot/cli/use-individual-troubleshoot-commands.md

 The `profiles` folder stores connection information.

 **Important\!** The profile directory might contain "sensitive" information, such as your mainframe password.
 You should obfuscate any sensitive references before providing configuration files.

+**Note:** While the profile directory can still be used in Zowe CLI v2, it has been deprecated in favor of v2 [team configuration](https://docs.zowe.org/stable/user-guide/cli-using-using-team-profiles) files.

 ## Node.js and npm
 Zowe CLI is compatible with the currently supported Node.js LTS versions.
 For an up-to-date list of supported LTS versions, see [Node.js.org](https://nodejs.org/en/download/releases/).